 3. Searching For Your New Home

 Thanks to the services of many real estate database websites, finding your new home is as easy as typing in a ZIP code and applying a few search filters.
-Each online listing should feature photos and a full description of the property including square footage, property, age, number of rooms and bathrooms and other important features to note.
-Your real estate agent can also send you their recommendations for homes based on the must-have new home qualities you have indicated to them.
+Each online listing should feature photos and a full description of the property.
+The description should include square footage, property, age, number of rooms and bathrooms, and other noteworthy features.
+Your real estate agent can also send you recommendations for homes based on any of your must-haves.

 4. Making An Offer

-Once you’ve selected the home that you want to make an offer on, it’s time to work with your agent.
-They will be the best expert on what the housing market in that particular area is like at the moment.
-Knowing this information will help you make an informed decision regarding how much you should offer.
+Once you’ve selected the home you want to make an offer on, you’ll continue working with your agent since they will be the best expert on the housing market in that area.
+Having a local expert on your side will help you make an informed decision on how much you should offer.

-Thankfully, this step of the process is easy to complete online as most of this process has already been transitioned online over the past few years.
-Your real estate agent will be able to send your offer letter and any contingencies via email to the listing agent.
-They will then let you know if your offer has been accepted, counter-offered or rejected.
+Most of this process has already been transitioned online over the past few years, so the step of making an offer should be easier to complete.
+Your real estate agent will be able to send your offer letter and any contingencies via email to the listing agent, and your agent will then let you know if your offer has been accepted, counteroffered or rejected.

 5. Preparing For Closing

 Once your offer is accepted, it’s time to move into the closing process.
-There are a few steps that you need to have completed before closing on your new home.
-This includes getting an appraisal and an inspection, and the underwriting process.
+There are a few steps that you must complete before closing on your new home.
+These include getting an appraisal and inspection, and the underwriting process.

-The appraisal is often conducted by a third party, and the buyer is not typically present for this.
-When buying online, this can play to your advantage, as you won't have to worry about being there.
-Once the appraisal is completed, your lender will notify you and send you their report electronically for your review.
+The appraisal is often conducted by a third party, and the buyer isn’t typically present regardless of whether you’re buying a house online or the traditional way.
+Once the appraisal is completed, your lender will notify you and send you the report electronically for your review.

-This step will be handled by your mortgage lender.
-They will assess all of your financial records and finalize all of the paperwork you’ll need to complete for closing.
-This part of the process is easy for you as the online home buyer, as it will all be taken care of for you.
-Be sure to stay on top of your emails or messages in an online portal to verify that everything is up to date and processed as needed.
+Your mortgage lender will handle the underwriting stage, assessing all of your financial records and finalizing all of the paperwork you’ll need to complete for closing.
+Be sure to stay on top of your emails or messages in an online portal to verify that everything is up to date and being processed as needed.

 6. Closing On The House